Magixx (singer): Career

 Magixx began singing in the choir at the age of 10.
-In 2019, after struggling to pay for studio sessions in uni, Magixx released ‘Problem’, a showcase of the sounds he was experimenting with at that time.
-In September 2021, he was signed to Mavin Records and released his debut self-titled EP Magixx, in that same year.
+In 2019, he released his debut single "Problem".
+In September 2021, he signed with Mavin Records and went on to release his debut self-titled EP Magixx, that same year.

-In February 2022, he released a new version of "Love Don't Cost a Dime" with Ayra Starr, which debuted at 27 on TurnTableTop 50 chart, and peaked at number 8, on 28 March 2022.
-On 20 July 2022, he released "Shaye" as the lead single from his second EP ATOM.
-ATOM was released on 22 July 2022, to positive critical response.
-He launched 2023 with a two-pack release with the tracks Colors (My Baby) & Loyal and in August 2023, Magixx released the single "Maria," a romantic Afropop track showcasing his smooth vocals and songwriting growth.
-The song was produced by Louddaaa and received positive reviews from fans and music critics.In January 2025, Magixx announced his debut studio album titled I Dream In Color, which was officially released on February 28, 2025.
-The 13-track album explores themes of love, self-discovery, resilience, and African pride, blending Afropop and R&B sounds.
-It features a guest appearance from Nigerian rapper Jeriq.
+In February 2022, he released a new version of "Love Don't Cost a Dime" with Ayra Starr.
+The song debuted at number 27 on the TurnTableTop 50 chart, and peaked at number 8, on 28 March 2022.
+On 20 July 2022, he released "Shaye".
+The single serves as the lead single from his second EP ATOM, released on 22 July 2022.
+In 2023, Magixx released two-pack singles, "Colors (My Baby)" & "Loyal".
+In August August 2023, Magixx released the single "Maria".
+The song was produced by Louddaaa and received positive reviews.
+In January 2025, Magixx announced his debut studio album titled I Dream In Color, which was officially released on February 28, 2025.
+The album features a guest appearance from Jeriq.

-Upon release, I Dream In Color debuted at number one on the Apple Music Nigeria Albums Chart and peaked at number three on Boomplay Nigeria Top Albums within its first week.
-The album was praised by critics for its emotive songwriting and strong vocal performance, with standout tracks including “Voices,” “Consistency,” “With You,” and “Vibration” featuring Jeriq.
+Upon release, I Dream In Color debuted at number one on the Nigeria Albums Chart, and peaked at number three on Boomplay Nigeria Top Albums within its first week.